 The HMRC guidance updated on 30 April 2020 confirms that employers may need to calculate the average weekly earnings of employees differently for the purposes of statutory family pay (such as statutory maternity pay and statutory adoption pay) if the employee was furloughed and then started their family-related leave on or after 25 April 2020.

 Yes – an employer can offer to top up the wage but there is no obligation on them to do so.
 Clearly, topping up the wage is likely to assist with obtaining consent to furloughing the employee.
 Whether you intend to furlough on 80% or to top up out of your own budget should be made clear to the employees when seeking their consent for furlough.

-However, if you are asking employees to consent to being furloughed otherwise you will impose furlough or they are at risk of redundancy, then this would be likely to trigger the obligations to engage in collective consultation with elected employee representatives, if there are 20 or more employees affected at any one establishment.
+However, if you are asking employees to consent to being furloughed otherwise you will impose furlough or put them at risk of redundancy (as is likely to be the case in most situations), then this would be likely to trigger the obligations to engage in collective consultation with elected employee representatives, if there are 20 or more employees affected at any one establishment.